Table of content

 - £150K angel funding post-MVP

-With diverse funding sources, they built a scalable product and entered retail within 12 months.
+With diverse SME funding sources, they built a scalable product and entered retail within 12 months.

 How RSVR Helps Founders Access SME Funding

-- Validate ideas with MVPs that investors fund
+We help founders validate ideas with MVPs that investors fund.

-Final Thoughts: Choose a Funding Path That Matches Your Growth Plan
+Final Thoughts: Choose an SME Funding Path That Matches Your Growth Plan

 Talk to RSVR – we help founders validate products and launch successfully.